Close Menu

 WHAT WILL YOUR MONTHLY SSDI BENEFIT AMOUNT BE FOR MULTIPLE SCLEROSIS?

 The monthly SSD benefit amount that you receive for Multiple Sclerosis depends on the amount of money you made while you were working.
 It also depends upon the number of years you have worked and your age.
 Each person receives a different amount based on their earning history.
-If you want to learn more about the amount of your SSD benefit go here.
+Learn more about the amount of your SSD benefit.

 You can also make your own account online at the SSA’s website.
 At MySSA you can examine your work record.
 This will tell you the exact amount of the monthly benefit you will receive if you are paid benefits.